percona/pg_tde/documentation/docs/index.md

-# `pg_tde` documentation
+# `pg_tde` documentation [Tech preview]

 `pg_tde` is the extension that brings in [Transparent Data Encryption (TDE)](tde.md) to PostgreSQL and enables users to keep sensitive data safe and secure.
-It allows users to configure encryption differently for each database, encrypting specific tables in some databases with different encryption keys, while keeping others non encrypted.
+It enables users to configure encryption differently for each database, encrypting specific tables in some databases with different encryption keys, while keeping others non encrypted.

 !!! important